The myth of Saturn in the Classical Era

 The Golden Age in Roman times

-Per aspera ad astra (through hardships to the stars): this Latin phrase, taken from Seneca’s work , almost seems to echo the effort of the human soul when faced with the tests and responsibilities symbolically expressed in the horoscope by the saturnine glyph, icon of the most remote of the septenary planets.
-The distance that separates it from the observer and its appearance – last among the wandering stars visible – makes it like a severe father god who comes to us through the trial of suffering, incomprehensible because we consider it excessive.
-In some ways, our current relationship with Saturn reflects an existential and cultural model whose horizon stands out no further than the vast expanses of Jupiter, the ego’s systematic growth which annexes to itself new territories of material and ideological conquest.
-What is beyond the knowable – fate, accident – stands in front of it like a mountainous wall with no grips, impassable to most.
-With its symbolic burden made of necessity, Saturn is now committed to the context that the myth itself assigns to it.
+Saturn has now relegated to the context that the myth itself assigns to it with its symbolic burden made of necessity.
 Hesiod tells us that Cronus – Saturn for the Romans – is the strongest of the Titans generated by the union of Gaea, the mother earth, with Uranus, the starry sky.
-Uranus is already a ruthless father who hides his newborn children in the depths of the world; Gaea, burdened by the weight of the situation, creates the essence of iron in her bowels and extrudes a sickle from it, instigating Cronus to emasculate his father.
-Once he completed his deed, Cronus marries his sister Rea.
-Mindful of his father’s prophecy, who foretells the same fate to him, he devours the children he had with Rea for fear of being in turn ousted.
+Uranus is already a ruthless father who hides his newborn children in the depths of the world; Gaea, burdened by the weight of the situation, creates the essence of iron in her bowels and extrudes a sickle from it, instigating Cronus to castrate his father.
+Once his deed is done, Cronus marries his sister Rhea.
+Mindful of his father’s prophecy, which predicts the same fate for him, he devours the children he had with Rea for fear of being in turn ousted.
 Zeus-Jupiter, one of these, escaped by a stratagem from the sad fate, dethrones him by confining him to Tartarus.
-It is the beginning of the new gods’ era, bearer of a vision that follows the primordial chaos with the light of the Olympic pantheon, capable of dispelling Hades’ mists and ordering the world according to reason.
-It is also true that Zeus possesses the attribute of divine lightning, with which he can indiscriminately punish titans and mortals; yet, it is always an announced punishment, often aimed at limiting even more tragic consequences .
+It is the beginning of the new gods’ era, the bearer of a vision that replaces the primordial chaos with the light of the Olympic pantheon, capable of dispersing Hades’ mists and ordering the world according to reason.
+It is also true that Zeus possesses the attribute of divine lightning.
+He can indiscriminately punish titans and mortals, yet it is always an announced punishment, often aimed at limiting even more tragic consequences .